 What is Hospice?

 Hospice care is a specialized care option for persons with a life-limiting illness.
 It neither hastens nor postpones death.
 It is a family-centered, team approach that includes a doctor, nurse, social worker, counselor, chaplain, home health aide and trained volunteers.
 The team works together focusing on the person’s physical, psychological, social and spiritual needs.
 They address the issues most important to the person’s wishes at the end of their life and improving the individual’s quality of life.
 When medical care cannot offer a cure, hospice provides care, comfort, and support to the patient as well as for their family.
-The Visiting Nurse Association & Hospice of the Southwest Region offers Hospice care throughout Bennington and Rutland Counties.
+Visiting Nurse Association & Hospice of the Southwest Region offers Hospice care throughout Bennington and Rutland Counties.

 To receive hospice, physicians must be willing to state that their patient’s life expectancy is 6 months or less if the disease follows its normal course.
 This does not mean Hospice will end after 6 months.
 Your physician will continue your hospice services as long as they determine that you are still eligible.